 Partnerships between the city government, local housing groups, and non-profit developers can create more efficient use of resources dedicated to affordable housing development.
-The government benefits from the insight that community-based organizations provide, and the organizations benefit from the regulatory and legacy knowledge that the government has.
-By coordinating resources these partnerships can be very rewarding.
+The government benefits from the insight that community-based organizations provide, and the organizations benefit from the regulatory and legacy knowledge possessed by the government.
+By coordinating resources, these partnerships can be very rewarding.